HamoCorp/ResoniteHeartRate/README.md

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).

-2. To be able to edit the UI settings you also need to have this mod installed [Resonite Mod Settings](https://github.com/badhaloninja/ResoniteModSettings).
+2. To be able to edit settings you also need to have this mod installed [Resonite Mod Settings](https://github.com/badhaloninja/ResoniteModSettings).

 3. Place [ResoniteHeartRate.dll](https://github.com/HamoCorp/CustomLegacyUI/releases/latest/download/ResoniteHeartRate.dll) into your `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create the folder for you.